wodby/php-docs/docs/local/quick-start.md

 docker-compose stop
 ```

+Have a problem?
+Submit a new issue on [GitHub](https://github.com/wodby/docker4php/issues) or ask [community on Slack](http://slack.wodby.com)

 !!! tip "Permissions issues":
     To avoid potential problems with permissions between your host and containers please follow [these instructions](permissions.md)